 The financial assistance prohibition only applies to transactions entered into by a company to support the acquisition of its own shares (and not the shares of its direct or indirect shareholders or of related companies) but the corporate interest of the company granting the assistance shall however always be taken into consideration.

-The applicability of financial assistance rules to private limited liability companies (sociétés à responsabilité limitée) has long been debated but a recent law dated 6 August 2021 provided some much-needed clarification: the financial assistance prohibition does not apply to this type of companies (but the corporate interest of the company shall still be carefully considered).
+The financial assistance rules do not apply to private limited liability companies (sociétés à responsabilité limitée) (but the corporate interest of the company shall still be carefully considered).

 Can lenders in a syndicate appoint a trustee or agent to (i) hold security on the syndicate’s behalf, (ii) enforce the syndicate’s rights under the loan documentation and (iii) apply any enforcement proceeds to the claims of all lenders in the syndicate?